JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Switch to your Primary laptop

-Descripton: Switch to the laptop you just labeld Primary and go to https://cold.yeticold.com.
+Descripton: Now you will procide to setup your Primary laptop with yeti, to start go to https://yeticold.com.

 Action: Go to "https://cold.yeticold.com"